Skip to Content

 horse drawn tram

 Romania boasts the introduction of the horse-drawn tram.
-It was the city of Bucharest, Romania’s capital with its cobblestone streets and European charm, that pioneered this revolution in public transportation back in 1871.
-While today’s Bucharest zooms with modern vehicles, back then, the rhythmic clatter of hooves and the tram’s bell heralded a new era of urban mobility.
+It was the city of Bucharest, Romania’s capital that pioneered this revolution in public transportation back in 1871.
+While today’s Bucharest zooms with modern vehicles, back then, this was the only way of getting around.

 First City With Electric Street Lamps In Europe